idriss30/t-shop/README.md

 # create environment variables
 $ create a .env file

-# you will need two environment variables
+# you will need 2 environment variables
 REACT_APP_URL # url link to the running backend server, backend link is provided at the top of readme file REACT_APP_STRIPE # stripe private key starting with pk